Keilani Ricketts

-Career
+Playing Career

 Oklahoma Sooners

 Ricketts debuted on February 10, 2010 tossing three scoreless innings to beat the Florida Atlantic Owls.
 She was named Second-Team National Fastpitch Coaches' Association All-American along with First-Team All-Big 12 honors.
 As a freshman, she would break the record for strikeout ratio and then rank second for strikeouts overall at the school.
 Ricketts would lead the team into a Super Regional with the Washington Huskies and opened the series by beating National Player of The Year Danielle Lawrie before dropping the next two to be eliminated that year.

 In her sophomore year, Ricketts would be named a First-Team All-American and earned her second conference honors.
 Ricketts would break her own and set the school record for strikeout ratio with a career best 11.1 per 7-innings.
 She also broke the school strikeouts record, which now ranks second all-time.

 On April 16, 2011, Ricketts lost a 9-inning contest vs. the Missouri Tigers and combined with Tiger pitcher Chelsea Thomas to record 33 strikeouts, an NCAA top-10 record.
 In the NCAA tournament, the Sooners opened up that year against the Iona Gaels and Ricketts set a career and school high with 19 strikeouts in regulation, winning 7-1 on May 20.
 The Sooners made the Women's College World Series that year by defeating the Arizona Wildcats but did not win a game.

 As a junior, Ricketts again earned First-Team honors from both the NFCA and the conference, this time being named 2012 Big 12 Conference Player of the Year while also achieving a pitching Triple Crown.
 She was also chosen USA Softball Collegiate Player of the Year and recognized with the Honda Sports Award for softball.
 She would break her own strikeout record with a career and school best total, while her career high in wins ranks second all-time for the Sooners; Ricketts also had her best ERA and WHIP.
 Ricketts would also lead the team in batting average and doubles with career highs, which she also tallied in home runs, RBIs, hits, triples and slugging percentage.